roneesh/basic_front_end_framework/readme.md

 ## Front-end framework

-This is a front-end framework example just using touches of jQuery (AJAX and Events) and the DOM API (for adding/removing elements to the page).
+This is a front-end framework example using only the DOM API, jQuery is not a dependancy!

 It intends to use Object.observe to handle changes to the underlying model and then re-render the page.
 Since Object.observe is Harmony (ECMAS 7) it can only be used in Chrome right now (thanks for supporting the future Google!)

+This task list allows the following:
+* create/update/destroy/complete/redo of all tasks
+* inline editing of tasks
+* escaping out of inline editing

 ### Architecture